natosys/Battlefield-Casualty-Handling/README.md

 ## Single Run Analysis

-A single run was executed using the seed 42 with a 30 day duration.
-The graph and tables below summarise the casualties that were generated for the simulation.
+### Simulation Casualty Generation

+This section presents a detailed breakdown of casualty source data captured from a single simulation run using seed 42, spanning a 30-day operational duration.
+The data is analyzed through the lens of deployed health system design, highlighting implications for medical resource allocation, evacuation planning, and treatment capacity across Role 1 and Role 2 facilities.

 ![Alt text](images/casualty_summary.png)